I’ve always wanted to write for a living because well, I can write 😂 But, it was really different being out there in the real world.

 CV and Portfolio

 I think it helped me that I have this blog and other websites where I contributed my writings—especially Thought Catalog.
 I make sure to include my online portfolio.
-It will give off the impression that well, you are really a writer.
-This was my old CV:
+It will give off the impression that well, you write.

 There Are Rules and Keywords are Annoying